What is the Redemption Rights Clause?

 Redemption Period of a Redemption Rights Clause

 The redemption period may vary from weeks, months, or a year before or after the sale of the foreclosed property at an auction.
 The redemption period is usually set by the state.
 The homeowner should be aware of the allowed redemption period in order to reclaim their property.
-If the redemption period ends before or at the sale, the homeowner is at a higher risk of reclaiming ownership of the property if they can’t raise enough capital during the redemption period.
+If the redemption period ends before or at the sale, the homeowner is at a higher risk in trying to reclaim ownership of the property if they can’t raise enough capital during the redemption period.